Lindt Cafe siege: International

 During the siege, a spokesman for the Canadian Minister of Foreign Affairs, John Baird, said, "We urge all Canadians in Sydney to use extra precaution and limit their movements as authorities handle this situation."

 Iranian Foreign Ministry spokeswoman, Marzieh Afkham, strongly condemned the taking of hostages as "inhuman" and also stated that the Australian authorities had been repeatedly warned about Monis.

 United States President Barack Obama called the Prime Minister to express his condolences on behalf of the United States.
 According to the White House, Obama praised the "Australian public's embrace of #illridewithyou and the Muslim leaders who have disavowed the actions of the hostage taker", and "Australia's rejection of any violence taken in the name of religion and the fear this violence seeks to stoke."
 The President also conveyed the United States' willingness to provide assistance in the aftermath of the situation.
 United States Secretary of State, John Kerry, said the United States stood ready to provide Australia with any assistance required in "determining the facts of the case, assisting the victims and holding accountable anyone and everyone responsible for this act of terror".
 Citing this event, the United States issued a global travel alert to its citizens, to be alert for possible terrorist attacks within public venues.

 New Zealand Prime Minister John Key, Canadian Prime Minister Stephen Harper, Indian Prime Minister Narendra Modi, UK Prime Minister David Cameron, and Malaysian Prime Minister Najib Razak also expressed their concern about the incident.
 In addition, the Israeli embassy in Australia stated that it stood with Australia in the face of terror.

 Charitable foundations

 Following the two deaths during the hostage situation, the Katrina Dawson Foundation was established, with the aim of supporting educational opportunities for women.
 The then Governor-General Quentin Bryce was a founding member.
 At his parents' request, a memorial fund for Johnson was used to raise money for mental health organisation Beyond Blue.
 The first donation, of $51,000, came from Lindt Australia.

 Terrorist organizations

-Two weeks after the siege, Dabiq, a magazine published by the ISIL editorialised on Monis's actions and attempted to claim him as one of their own, in a response that an expert described as "absolutely predictable".
-The magazine lauded Monis's actions and their effect on the city.
-The al Qaeda-produced magazine Inspire also praised Monis's actions.
+Two weeks after the siege, Dabiq, a magazine published by the ISIL editorialised on Monis' actions and attempted to claim him as one of their own, in a response that an expert described as "absolutely predictable".
+The magazine lauded Monis' actions and their effect on the city.
+The al Qaeda-produced magazine Inspire also praised Monis' actions.